 The limited available data indicate that the frequency range of best hearing sensitivity by sea turtles extends from roughly 250-300 Hz to 500-700 Hz.
 Sensitivity deteriorates as one moves away from that range to either lower or higher frequencies.
 However, there is some sensitivity to frequencies as low as 60 Hz, and probably as low as 30 Hz.
 Thus, there is substantial overlap in the frequencies that sea turtles detect vs. the frequencies in airgun pulses.
 We are not aware of measurements of the absolute hearing thresholds of any sea turtle to waterborne sounds similar to airgun pulses.
 In the absence of relevant absolute threshold data, we cannot estimate how far away an airgun array might be audible.
 Moein et al. (1994) and Lenhardt (2002) reported TTS for loggerhead turtles exposed to many airgun pulses (Appendix C).
 This suggests that sounds from an airgun array might cause temporary hearing impairment in sea turtles if they do not avoid the (unknown) radius where TTS occurs.
 However, exposure duration during the planned surveys would be much less than during the aforementioned studies.
 Also, recent monitoring studies show that some sea turtles do show localized movement away from approaching airguns (Holst et al. 2005a, 2006; Holst and Smultea 2008).
 At short distances from the source, received sound level diminishes rapidly with increasing distance.
 In that situation, even a small-scale avoidance response could result in a significant reduction in sound exposure.

-As noted above, the PSOs stationed on the Langseth will also watch for sea turtles, and airgun operations will be powered down (or shut down if necessary) when a turtle enters the designated exclusion zone.
-The closest nesting beaches are located thousands of kilometers from the study area, and only very few non-nesting sea turtles, if any, would be expected in the study area.
+As noted above, the PSOs stationed on the Langseth will also watch for sea turtles, and airgun operations will be shut down if a turtle enters the designated exclusion zone.

 (b) Possible Effects of Multibeam Echosounder Signals